 Throughout the development of the project the diverse disciplines informed and collaborated on a unique design, integrating and building on the expertise of each partners.

 In collaboration with O2 Planning+Design,Source2Source and AECOM.

-The park opens to the public Summer 2019.
-The City will name the park in honour of Dale Hodges.
+The park opened to the public in June 2019.
+The City named the park in honour of Dale Hodges.